Enabling Deep Learning-based Physical-layer Secret Key Generation for FDD-OFDM Systems in Multi-Environments

-As shown in Fig. \ref{KGR_indoor}, when the SNR is higher than 20 dB, the KGRs of the keys generated by the DTL and meta-learning algorithms are also higher than that of the keys generated by the other two benchmark algorithms.
+As shown in Fig. \ref{KGR_indoor}, when the SNR is higher than 20 dB, the KGRs of the keys generated by DTL and the meta-learning algorithms are also higher than those of the keys generated by the other two benchmark algorithms.
 However, when the SNR is less than 15 dB, the obtained features of DTL and the meta-learning algorithms are more concentrated in the isolation zone, so the KGRs are lower than the other two benchmark algorithms.

-The NIST test is used to test the randomness of the generated keys.
+The NIST test suite is used to test the randomness of the generated keys.
 Each test will return a p-value.
 When the p-value is greater than a commonly chosen threshold of 0.01, the generated key passes that test.
 A serial test is composed of two types of serial tests.
 When both tests pass, the serial test is considered to be passed.
-Table \ref{table_randomness_1} gives the pass rate of the generated keys in several tests that can be tested, i.e., the ratio of the number of key sets that pass the test to the total number of key sets.
-The results show that the pass rates in several randomness tests are over 90\%.
+Table \ref{table_randomness_1} shows that all cases pass the test with p-values much larger than 0.01.